 This article details best practices for moving and syncing OneNote notebooks, as well as issues that may arise if notebooks are moved or synced in ways that are not recommended.
 In general, OneNote notebooks should always be synced and moved by the OneNote application, and not by file based synchronization systems such as a client application (such as the OneDrive or DropBox local client) or offline folders.
 Reasons for moving and syncing notebooks via OneNote include:

 Web Apps and Mobile Sync - The built-in sharing functionality correctly sets up the notebook on the server so that OneNote Web App will be able to open it.
-Also, the mobile versions of OneNote (Windows Phone, iOS, Android) can only open notebooks that are shared through this mechanism.
+Also, the mobile versions of OneNote (iOS, Android) can only open notebooks that are shared through this mechanism.

 Offline edits - OneNote creates a local copy of the notebook for offline editing in the Local Settings folder, and merges the changes to the cloud when a connection is re-established.
 Unlike other file synchronization methods however, OneNote is able to merge the changes without creating conflicts within the notebook.